coryaent/cypert/README.md

 # Cypert
 This is an unofficial, unaffiliated modification and redistribution of the Electronic Frontier Foundation's Certbot made for Docker Swarm.
+It also works on a single server.

 ## Plugins
 All the [official ones](https://github.com/certbot/certbot) plus: